Nigerian bandit conflict: Dan Karami

-Dan Karami is the leader of a bandit gang that operates around Safana, Dan Musa, and Batsari local government areas.
-Karami's group is responsible for kidnapping 300 students from a secondary boarding school.
+Dan Karami was the leader of a bandit gang, reportedly second-in-command to an Islamic State-linked leader, that operated around Safana, Dan Musa, and Batsari local government areas.
+Karami's group was responsible for kidnapping 300 students from a secondary boarding school.
 On 23 January 2021, Karami was injured during a clash with a rival group headed by Mani Na Saleh Mai Dan Doki over the control of guns, ammunition and stolen cattle.
 The clash took place at Illela village and killed 20 of Dan Karami's bandits and nine civilians.

+He was killed in a joint military operation in north-west Nigeria on 12 April 2025, along with 100 of his suspected followers.
+Dan Karami had been hiding in the Munumu Forest, where several criminal hideouts were also destroyed.
+His death followed an attack in which bandits kidnapped 43 villagers and killed 4 in Maigora, Katsina State, earlier that week.
+Although the Nigerian Air Force previously claimed to have killed him in 2022, his death was confirmed in this operation as a significant blow to banditry in the region.

 Adamu Aliero Yankuzo

 Adamu Aliero Yankuzo, better known as Yankuzo, is the leader of a bandit group that operates in the forested regions of Katsina and Zamfara states.
 He controls a bandit group numbering about 2,000.
 Yankuzo is 45 years old and was born in Yankuzo village.
 He has at least one son.
 On 16 June 2020, Yankuzo was declared wanted by the Katsina State Police Command for five million Nigerian naira.
 Yankuzo's gang has carried out a number of attacks, including the killing 52 people in Kadisau village in revenge for the arrest of his son on 9 June 2020.
-He was declared wanted after his gang members conffessed to the kidnapping of innocent villagers, killing of women and rustling of more than hundreds of cattle.
+He was declared wanted after his gang members confessed to the kidnapping of innocent villagers, killing of women and rustling of more than hundreds of cattle.

 Jihadist groups

 ISWAP and Boko Haram have both claimed to have carried out attacks in northwest Nigeria, and some bandit groups have claimed to have formed alliances with the jihadist groups.
 In a phone call intercepted by American intelligence in October 2021, an unnamed jihadist group and a bandit group discussed kidnapping operations and negotiations between the groups.
 Boko Haram is also believed to have sent specialized personnel, including bomb makers and military advisors, as well as military equipment to the Kaduna state to train and equip their bandit groups' allies.

+Furthermore, a group dubbed "Lakurawa" is active in northern Nigeria.
+Initially organized as a vigiliante militia to fight against bandits, the group became increasingly radical as well as oppressive.
+By 2023, it had effectively become another bandit group as well as aligned itself with Islamism and possibly even the Islamic State.

+As of April 2025, Borno State Governor Babagana Zulum reported that Boko Haram's renewed offensives and kidnappings signaled that the region was losing ground to insurgents.
+Boko Haram and ISWAP's actions led to significant civilian casualties and displacement, especially in northeastern Nigeria.